PandoraPFA/PandoraPFA/Monitoring/README.txt

 variables define if the arrow indicating the linear fit of the calo hits shall be drawn and if the tracks associated to the clusters are drawn.

-With "ViewEvent()" the event display is redrawn.
+With "DisplayEvent()" the event display is redrawn.

 The full list of available visualisation commands can be inspected in PandoraMonitoringApi.h.